sbb-design-systems/lyne-components/docs/GLOSSARY.md

 Definitions should only live at one place to ensure their accuracy.
 We define as our *Single Source of Truth* (**SSoT**) the [Design (Token) API](#design-token-api) which delivers always valid, unique [Design Tokens](#design-token).

 ## Design Token
-*Design Tokens* are design primitives.
+*Design Tokens* are design primitives. *Design Tokens* are delivered through [Design (Token) API](#design-token-api).

-> Technically speaking: design tokens are organised lists of key-value pairs that describe design decisions, Cristiano Rastelli
+> Technically speaking: Design Tokens are organised lists of key-value pairs that describe design decisions, Cristiano Rastelli

 This could be a color value, e.g. the `brand-color` within a certain format like `hex`.
-For more insights what a *Design Token* all could be for us checkout the [Design (Token) API knowlege section](/docs/knowhow/design-token-api/design-token-api.md#design-token).
+For more insights what a *Design Token* all could be checkout the [Design (Token) API knowlege section](/docs/knowhow/design-token-api/design-token-api.md#design-token).

 ## Design (Token) API
-TBD/WIP
+The *Design Token API* — might also be called *Design API* — is the mechanism/interface to deliver all [Design Tokens](#design-token) within different formats depending on the consuming application.

+This could be:
+— Icons
+- Colors
+  - sRGB
+  - P3
+- ...

+Check the [Design (Token) API knowlege section](/docs/knowhow/design-token-api/design-token-api.md) for more inputs or how this could look like.

 ## StencilJS
 TBD/WIP